serhohuk/MovieToDay/README.md

 # MovieToDay

 This is my pet project to find a movie for evening.
+Developed by using https://www.themoviedb.org/ API

 # ⚙ Technologies